How Legal Custody Differs from Physical Custody in CA

 Want to Learn More?

-This post should help clear the air about the differences between legal custody and physical custody in CA. If you’re looking for more in-depth advice, or to schedule a consultation with one of our skilled and compassionate family law attorneys, remember that the Law Offices of James P. White is here to help.
+This post should help clear the air about the differences between legal custody and physical custody in CA. If you’re looking for more in-depth advice, or to schedule a consultation with one of our skilled and compassionate family law attorneys, remember that the White Oak Law is here to help.